zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 1.2 - Dashboard<br/>

-   Click the “Visual Builder” service (next step)
+   If you see the "Visual Builder' service box [jump to step 5 Open VBCS Home Page](#-open-vbcs-home-page)

   (if your dashboard does not show “Visual Builder” – click “Customize Dashboard”)